 Ana's Traveller Tip

 Be wary of locals who come out to meet you in the souk to offer you a tour on their own.

-If you are interested in tours and excursions in Marrakech, you will also be interested in...
+If you are interested in tours and excursions in Marrakech, you will also be interested in

-The best thing about guided tours of the city, at least for me, is being able to feel like a local for a few hours and not only observe the main points, but have information to understand them and put them in context.
+The best thing about guided tours of the city, at least for me, is being able to feel like a local for a few hours and not only see the main sights, but have information to understand them and put them in context.
 If you are looking for a similar feeling, I recommend you to choose a camel ride where you have contact with the Berbers who live in villages in the desert.
-Here you can read my guide about Camel Rides and Tickets:.
+Here you can read my guide about Camel Rides and Tickets in Marrakech.